(Or: How I Learned to Stop Worrying and Love the Fixed Camera Angle)

 Having mostly forgotten the specifics of the game, the first thing to jump back at me was the soundtrack.
 Composed by Akira Yamaoka, it’s a muddy, grinding mess; a jumble of bassy synths, heavy breathing, and screeching machinery, occasionally broken up with a bit of light acoustic guitar.
 Far removed from the tired, wailing strings that have come to dominate the genre, Akira’s work blends the innocent romanticism of the American Northeast with something much more sinister, and the dissonance between the two creates a tension that never quite resides.
 The more I think about it, the more it sums up the game as a whole.

 The titular Silent Hill is a place defined by its juxtapositions.
-The merging of an otherwise-innocent community with the unspeakable horrors of hell is hardly a revelation – Stephen King has written that book at least thirty times in his career alone, but here, the concept really delivers on its promise.
-The game’s narrative is one of the richest in videogaming, and slides to great effect between the metaphorical and the literal without ever quite revealing itself.
+The merging of an otherwise-innocent community with the unspeakable horrors of hell is hardly a revelation – Stephen King has written that book at least thirty times in his career alone, but here, the concept is brought kicking and screaming into the interactive format.
+The game’s narrative is one of the richest in videogaming — thanks in large part to the way in which it is rooted in the act of playing — and slides to great effect between the metaphorical and the literal without ever quite revealing itself.

 Silent Hill 2 throws its player into the shoes of James Sunderland, a troubled widower drawn to the titular town in the belief that his wife may still be alive there; despite the fact that he witnessed her death at the hands of cancer two years prior.
 As in the rest of the series, Silent Hill adapts itself to the worries of its protagonist, and it’s from here that the game progresses, funnelling James deeper into a literal manifestation of his own psyche in the search of answers.
 As a result, the town is heavily laden with symbolism; a compacted vision of his time with his wife, and little is left to cutscenes or text dumps other than the key story beats.
 In Silent Hill 2, the town is the story, and we’re guided into assumptions based on James’ visions of Silent Hill and his reactions to them.

-All the while, there are four additional characters roaming the town’s streets, each as downright weird as the last, each plagued by their own set of horrors resulting from their own – and James’ – grievances.
+All the while, there are four additional characters roaming the town’s streets, each more unhinged than the last, each plagued by their own set of horrors resulting from their own – and James’ – grievances.
 If there’s one thing that struck me about the whole experience, it’s how concentrated it all is.
 As large as the playable area of Silent Hill may seem at first, in the context of the story progression, it’s surprisingly small.
 As is typical of survival horror, it’s entirely possible that you could blow through the game in just a few hours and be done with it, and where Silent Hill finds its value is in the attention to detail along the way.
-Every character is drenched in their own subset of imagery -their own themes; in the audio, the video, and the narrative – and it all comes together to form a cohesive picture of grief, albeit one painted in blood and tears.
+Every character is drenched in their own subset of imagery – their own themes; in the audio, the video, and the narrative – and it all comes together to form a cohesive picture of grief, albeit one painted in blood and tears.

 The game’s prolonged stop at Silent Hill’s decrepit hospital, for example, is no coincidence.
 The increasingly begrimed walls and images of death and decay evolve and spread like the cancer that killed James’ wife, and come to represent his internalisation of the few visits to the building in which he would eventually watch her die.
 In this regard, the hospital serves as the game’s thematic core, and the rest of the experience spirals outwards from it, taking its players to key areas from its characters’ pasts in order to explore the woes of love, loss and regret in explicitly physical terms.
 Silent Hill 2’s narrative continually proves itself to be darkly intelligent, much more so than I remembered.